sighupio/fury-distribution/README.md

 |--------------------|:------------------:|-----------------------------------------------------|
 | `1.23.x`           | :white_check_mark: | No known issues                                     |

-Check the [compatibility matrix][compatibility-matrix] for additional informations about previous releases of the modules.
+Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the modules.

+Also, check the [versioning documentation file][versioning] to know more about the versioning scheme of the distribution and the upgrade path.

 ## Contributing 🤝